dgis/xsddiagram/ReadMe.txt

 TODO LIST:

+- Add the attributes to the element in the diagram (suggested by bob)
 - Tooltips above the diagram element with a summary (xpath/attributes/doc) (display 200ms after the mouse move -> avoid 100 %CPU) o The optional display of attributes inside the diagram
 - Columns in the element/attributes tabs for restrictions (length/pattern/enumerations)